 It is 1929 and eleven-year-old Alfred Swallow lives with his grandparents, Thomas and Lucille Plenty Buffalo, his nine--year brother Elmer, and his mother.
 They live on the Kul Wicasa Lakota Reservation in Iron Nation, South Dakota.
-Prior to this, Alfred and his family lied in house two miles west of his grandparents.
+Prior to this, Alfred and his family lived in a house two miles west of his grandparents.
 Alfred's father had moved to Cheyenne, Wyoming to find work and send money home.
 But months later they had to move in with Alfred's grandparents.
 Despite this Alfred and his family are living according to their traditional values.

 On Easter Sunday, after attending services at the Messiah Episcopal Church, Alfred decides to go to Medicine Creek to catch some fish for dinner.
 Accompanying him is his yellow Labrador, Chepa.
 He also brings his canvas tote bag containing water, dried deer pemmican and his sketch book and charcoal sticks.
 As he begins to draw an old gray cedar tree, Alfred hears Chepa bark.
 The black stone he picked up at the Missouri River seems to grow warm and vibrate.

 Alfred notices a gray wolf next to the cedar tree, bearing her teeth and growling.
-He can hear her wolf pups probably near the cedar tree.
+He can hear her wolf pups likely near the cedar tree.
 Then with Chepa charging the wolves, the alpha wolf attacks Alfred, biting him in the thigh.
 He manages to strike the alpha wolf with a piece of driftwood, making him retreat.
+A large golden eagle comes to Alfred's rescue, dropping tree limbs in front of him.
+He is able to make a dogwood travois and walks home with a badly wounded Chepa on the travois before collapsing.
+Alfred awakens a week later, weak but recovering, to find his grandmother has stitched his wounds.

 Alfred's best friend, Orson High Elk comes to visit and helps him repair the chicken coop after it had been raided by a fox.
 As they finish, the two boys watch as a black Model T pulls into the driveway.
 It is Mr. Jim O'Neil, superintendent for the Lower Brule Agency.
 Superintendent O'Neil offers Grandfather "fifty-six cents an acre for your six hundred and forty acres along the river bottom."
 Grandfather adamantly refuses O'Neil's offer, telling him that six hundred and twenty of those acres belong to Alfred and Elmer as allotted acres.
-He also tells O'Neil that what he is doing is illegal, that the price is unfair and too low and that tilling the soil during a drought and planting non-Indigenous crops like Russian olives is not wise.
+He also tells O'Neil that what he is doing is illegal, that the price is unfair and too low, and that tilling the soil during a drought and planting non-Indigenous crops like Russian olives is not wise.
 He orders O'Neil off his property.
 Furious, O'Neil warns Grandfather that he will use the power he has to forcibly take his land.

 Alfred races into the house after O'Neil leaves, questioning Grandfather if they will lose their land.
 Grandfather is upset but tells Alfred he needs time to consider what has happened.
 As O'Neil continues to threaten Grandfather, Alfred becomes determined to help save their land.
 But doing so places both Alfred and his grandfather in grave danger.